tutumcloud/support-docs/feature-reference/service-links.md

 `web-1` | `A 172.16.0.5`
 `web-2` | `A 172.16.0.6`

-The recommended way for the `my-proxy` service to connect to the `my-web-app` service containers is by using these hostnames, as they will be updated at runtime if the IPs change.
+The recommended way for the `my-proxy` service to connect to the `my-web-app` service containers is by using these hostnames, as they will be updated at runtime should the `my-web-app` service scale up or down.

 There's no need for `SRV` records, as all ports exposed in the server containers are reachable on those IPs without mapping.

-If the `my-web-app` service is redeployed, these hostnames will automatically resolve to the new IPs if they have changed.
-Also, if `my-web-app` is scaled up, the new hostname `web-3` will automatically resolve to the new IP of the container.
+If the `my-web-app` service is redeployed, IPs will be reused, even if containers end up in different nodes.
+This is thanks to the private overlay network we set up between nodes.
+Also, if `my-web-app` is scaled up, the new hostname `web-3` will automatically resolve to the new IP of the container, and the hostname `web` will be updated as well.

 ### Environment variables